 The government-wide financial statements report information about the District as a whole using accounting methods similar to those used by private-sector companies.
-The statement of net position includes all of the District's assets and liabilities, with the difference representing net position.
+The statement of net position includes all of the District's assets, deferred outflows of resources liabilities, and deferred inflows of resources with the difference representing net position.
 Over time, increases or decreases in the District's net position are an indicator of whether its financial health is improving or deteriorating.